typeof(1:5)

 src/main/: the interpreter.eval.c(the evaluator),memory.c(allocation and GC),envir.c(environment operations),names.c(the table of primitive and internal functions),arithmetic.c(vectorized arithmetic).src/main/gram.y: the parser grammar (yacc format).
 This defines R’s syntax.src/include/Rinternals.h: the public C API.
 All the SEXP macros, type constants, and accessor functions.src/library/base/R/: the R-level code for base functions.

 A useful technique for finding where something is implemented: search names.c for the function name.
-That file maps R names to C function pointers.
-For example, searching for "cumsum" shows it is implemented by do_cum in cum.c.
+That file maps R names to C function pointers, so searching for "cumsum" will show you it is implemented by do_cum in cum.c.

 # You can also find which functions are .Internal vs .Primitive